channelmaniac/SynthTech-E951/Hardware/README.md

 Not everything can be sourced at Mouser.
 You'll see those items down at the bottom of the BoM.
 As I build mine and learn more about what parts are needed, I'll update the BoM.

+All components are SMT with the exception of the shrouded header, pin headers, input jacks, and switches.

+All resistors are 0805 with the exception of the zero ohm ones which are 0603.
+All capacitors are ceramic and 0603 with the exception of the 10uf which are 0805.
+There are no tantalum or electrolytic capacitors in this module.